walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 - Present credentials using OpenID4VP.
 - Support mobile issuance flows using OAuth 2.0 client attestation.

+## Persistence and encryption

+`MobileWalletConfig()` uses SDK-managed encrypted SQLDelight persistence by default on Android and iOS.
+Normal SDK users do not provide a database key: the SDK generates one per wallet database, stores it in platform-protected storage, and uses SQLCipher for the local wallet database.

+SDK-managed keys are device-local by default.
+They protect data at rest on the current device, but they are not a cross-device recovery mechanism.
+Use `MobileWalletPersistenceConfig.IntegratorManagedKey` when an app needs enterprise/KMS ownership or recoverable database-key material, and use `MobileWalletPersistenceConfig.CustomStores` to replace SDK persistence entirely.
+Supported mobile platforms intentionally do not fall back to plaintext wallet databases.

+Call `MobileWallet.deleteWallet()` to delete SDK-owned local wallet material for a wallet: stored key references, credentials, DIDs, platform signing keys referenced by the wallet, encrypted database files and sidecars, and the SDK-managed database key.
+For `CustomStores`, cleanup remains owned by the integrator; the facade only calls the store-level remove operations exposed by the injected stores.

+If a local development build has an old plaintext database or a database restored without its matching key, opening the wallet can fail with a typed storage error.
+Reset local state by calling `deleteWallet()`, uninstalling the app, or deleting the app's local wallet data.
+WAL-1085 does not perform plaintext-to-encrypted migration.

 ## Demo apps

 - [Compose Wallet Demo](../../../waltid-applications/waltid-wallet-demo-compose/README.md)